 - e.
 Approved vaccine is a vaccine series that has been approved by Health Canada.
 At the time of this policy creation, the following are considered approved vaccines:

 - i.
-AstraZeneca (2 doses)
+AstraZeneca

 - ii.
-Moderna (2 doses)
+Moderna

 - iii.
-Pfizer-BioNTech (2 doses)
+Pfizer-BioNTech

 - iv.
 Janssen (Johnson & Johnson) (1 dose)

 - f.
 Employees for the purpose of this policy only includes employees of all statuses (fulltime, parttime, seasonal, casual, contract), students, volunteers, Council and committee members that attend in person meetings and events.

 - g.
 Unvaccinated means having not had a COVID-19 vaccine or having only a partial vaccine series.